Printing using hand setting (composition) of type and material and a variety of presses.

 Prior to letterpress written information was published and distributed only by the wealthy – using monks to transcribe literature / religious texts by hand.

-It was only in the late 19th century (circa 1980) through the development of digital type setting that letterpress became obsolete.
+It was only in the late 20th century (circa 1980) through the development of digital type setting and printing by rotary offset lithography, that letterpress became obsolete.

-Letterpress has survived thanks to a small number of print workshops and artisan printers.
+Letterpress has survived thanks to a small number of commercial printers who have retained their letterpress equipment, print workshops and artisan printers.

-- Manufacture type (maintain usable supplies / casting)
+- Manufacture type (maintain usable supplies / casting / pantograph tracing)

 - Setting type on a stick (composition)

-- Arrange and layout publication (in a chase)
+- Arrange and layout publication (composing in a form)

 - Proof the type (quality control)